Angie Bowie – Creative Catalyst in David Bowie’s Early Glam Years

 Life after Bowie

-Following their divorce in 1980, Angie Bowie pursued her own career in acting and writing.
-Her memoirs offered a candid — and sometimes controversial — perspective on life alongside one of popular music’s most complex figures.
+Following their divorce in 1980, Angie Bowie pursued her own career in acting, writing and media.
+Her memoirs offered candid — and often controversial — perspectives on life alongside Bowie.

 Legacy